+35725368683

 Legal services through an LLC (Limited Liability Company)

-The lawyers based in Cyprus are also allowed to perform their services through an LLC company.
+The lawyers based in Cyprus can also perform their services through an LLC company.
 Such a company can offer a full range of legal services to local and international clients.

 European Union Lawyers

-Following the country's membership in the EU, lawyers from other Member states may practice in Cyprus provided they fulfill certain criteria.
+Following the country's membership in the EU, lawyers from other Member states may practice in Cyprus provided they fulfil certain criteria.

 Our Law Firm